fanf2/hg64/README.md

 Run `make`, which should create a `test` program that performs a few simple tests on `hg64`.
-You may need to adjust the compiler options in the Makefile (e.g. add -lm to LDFLAGS).
+You may need to adjust the compiler options in the Makefile (e.g. add -lm -lpthread to LIBS).

 There are not many requirements beyond standard C: